 Moreover, with an app, you can also share the enhanced data with others, which can help you use such data more productively, and in new ways.

-Why create an app from your SQL data?
+Why create a mobile app from your SQL data?

 Open as App allows you to add an additional layer of functionality on top of the many ways in which you are already using your data with your database management system.
 By creating an app out of your SQL data, you can: